On the notion of pseudocategory internal to a category with a 2-cell structure: Examples

 with the obvious restrictions after applying $U$.

-It is interesting now to observe that in the case of $\mathbf{A}=Grp$ the result of this is precisely the construction of Section \ref{Example 2}.
-If $ \mathbf{A}=$Ab and also requiring $M$ to be an Ab-functor, then the result is a 2-Ab-category if also adding the condition
+It is now interesting to observe that the case $\mathbf{A}=\Mon$ is precisely the construction of Section \ref{Example 2}.
+Another interesting case is when $\mathbf{A}=\Grp$.
+If $ \mathbf{A}=\Ab$ and also asking for $M$ to be an Ab-functor, then the result is a 2-Ab-category if also adding the condition